taylorrsallen/blade_of_aventine/README.md

 ^ THAT IS ALL THAT MATTERS ^

 ### DONE START
-BODY DATA TOGGLE FOR SEARCH FOR TARGETS TO HIT
+GATEWAY MODELS (I JUST USED THE BUILDINGS INSTEAD) BODY DATA TOGGLE FOR SEARCH FOR TARGETS TO HIT
+Towers level too fast (now they are just right)
+Coins dropped by flying units drop correctly
+You can now hit flying units when they land to eat
 ### DONE END

 NEED Orcus model